Pure pairs. X. Tournaments and the strong Erdos-Hajnal property: Some sets of ordered graphs that have the SRSEH-property

 In this section we prove that certain sets of ordered graphs have the SRSEH-property, enough that for every tournament we need to handle, it has a set of backedge graphs such that all their transversals can be shown to have the SRSEH-property.

+A {\em left-star} is an ordered graph, with numbering $(v_1\LL v_n)$ say, such that $n> 0$, and $v_1$ is adjacent to every other vertex, and every edge is incident with $v_1$.
+If it has $n$ vertices it is also called a {\em left $(n-1)$-star}.
 We start with an easy one: \begin{thm} Let $\mathcal{A}$ be a set of ordered graphs, such that all components of some member of $\mathcal{A}$ are left-stars or right-stars, and all components of some member of $\mathcal{A}$ are cliques.
 Then $\mathcal{A}$ has the SRSEH-property. \end{thm} \Proof By \ref{connected} it suffices to prove the result when $\mathcal{A}$ has two members, one a left-star and one a clique.
 Choose $t$ such that both these ordered graphs have at most $t$ vertices.

 Let $N\ge 0$ be an integer such that every graph on at least $N$ vertices has either a stable set or a clique of size $t-1$.
 Let $c=1/(N+1)$.
 Let $G$ be an ordered graph, let $\mathcal{B}=(B_1\LL B_K)$ be a respectful blockade in $G$ of length at least $1/c$, and suppose that there is no $\mathcal{B}$-rainbow copy in $G$ of any member of $\mathcal{A}$, and every vertex of $G$ has degree less than $cW(\mathcal{B})$.
 (The last condition will not be used.)
 We claim that $G$ has an anticomplete pair of order at least $cW(\mathcal{B})$.
 We may assume that each $B_i$ has cardinality $W(\mathcal{B})$.
 For $2\le i\le N+1$, we may assume that fewer than $cW(\mathcal{B})$ vertices in $B_1$ have no neighbour in $B_i$, since this set of vertices forms an anticomplete pair with $B_i$.
 Since $Nc<1$, it follows that there is a vertex $v_1\in B_1$ with a neighbour $v_i\in B_i$ for $2\le i\le N+1$.
 From the choice of $N$, either $t-1$ of the vertices $v_2\LL v_{N+1}$ form a stable set (and then $G$ contains a $\mathcal{B}$-rainbow copy of the left-star in $\mathcal{A}$) or $t-1$ of them form a clique (and then $G$ contains a $\mathcal{B}$-rainbow copy of the clique in $\mathcal{A}$), in either case a contradiction.
 This proves \ref{cliques}.~\bbox